Vertex Writing Solutions

 Section headings, no draftable text

-Most templates ship with section structure and instructional placeholders — "describe X here," "summarize Y." No concrete prose.
+Most templates ship with section structure and instructional placeholders such as "describe X here," "summarize Y." No concrete prose.
 Writers still face the blank page in every section.

 02